Faculty / Staff

 Colleen Contreras, Parent

-Kerry Leikin received her B.S. in Early Childhood Education from Ohio University and holds two teaching certifications; Site Supervisor Child Development Permit and Elementary Multiple Subject Credential.
-She is an accomplished Early Childhood Educator with almost a decade of experience.
+Kerry Leikin received her B.S. in Education from Ohio University and holds two teaching certifications; Child Development Site Supervisor and Elementary Multiple Subject Credential.
+She is an accomplished Educator with a decade of classroom experience.

 Mrs. Leikin has spent her career teaching a wide spectrum of students over the last ten years.
 Her breadth of experience with various ages gives Mrs. Leikin a unique knowledge of children’s development and guides her bespoke curriculum.
 She specializes in project-based STEAM curriculum and social-emotional development skills building.
 She was given the prestigious opportunity to train as teacher facilitator for the RULER program, an innovative social-emotional curriculum by Dr. Marc Brackett, the founder of Yale University’s Center for Emotional Intelligence.
 Her expertise guides her to create a classroom where kindness, teamwork, responsibility, and community service are at the forefront.